franklesniak/Repair-NTFSPermissions/README.md

 ## Requirements

-The script requires PowerShell 2.0 or above - but it can be made to work on PowerShell 1.0 with some modifications (removal of comment-based help, parameters, and instead hard-coding the parameters to a variable assignment).
+The script requires PowerShell 2.0 or above - but it can be made to work on PowerShell 1.0 with some modifications (removal of comment-based help and parameters, and instead hard-coding the parameters to a variable assignment).

 The script must be run with administrative rights.
 Open PowerShell as an administrator, then run the script.